Limited-Time Deals | 100-Night Home Trial | Fast U.S. Shipping | 10-Year Warranty

 • Where it falls short

-• Runs warm in long sessions
+• Runs warmer during long sessions

-• Not ideal for upright support needs
+• Not the best choice for upright support

 Coburn Six-Piece Pit Sectional